 How is plagiocephaly managed?

-The first and most important aspect of correcting head asymmetry is to restore normal cervical spine function.
-This is best achieved by chiropractors.
-Once normal cervical spine function has been restored positional management, where the baby’s head is turned to the non-flat side whilst asleep, can then be more effective.
-If the cervical spine issue is not resolved then positional management is less effective.
-If there is involvement of the neck muscle (such as a sternocleidomastoid tumor) then stretching exercises will need to be part of the program of care.
-The stretching exercises will be provided by your Chiropractor.
+Home positional managment of the infant involving enouraging the infant to spend time with the head turned to the non flat side when supine is important to help the head shape improve.
+Poorly responsive or more severe case of head asymmetry may be referred for helmet therapy.
+If there is involvement of the neck muscle (such as a sternocleidomastoid tumor) then stretching exercises are usually part of the program of care.
 It is important to resolve any issue regarding muscle contracture as early as possible to minimize the possibility of later need for surgical correction of the muscle issue.

 1. Miller, R. I. and S. K. Clarren (2000).
 "Long-Term Developmental Outcomes in Patients With Deformational Plagiocephaly."
 Pediatrics 105(2): e26-